Janakcuber/smartpark-dynamic-pricing-model/README.md

-# 🚗 ParkSense: Dynamic Pricing for Urban Parking Lots
+# 🚗 SmartPark: Real-Time Dynamic Pricing for Urban Parking Lots

 ## 📄 Overview

-**ParkSense** is a real-time dynamic pricing engine for urban parking lots, developed as a capstone project for **Summer Analytics 2025 by IIT Guwahati**.
+**SmartPark** is a real-time dynamic pricing engine for urban parking lots, developed as a capstone project for **Summer Analytics 2025 by IIT Guwahati**.
 The project addresses the challenges of static pricing—such as overutilization and underutilization—by dynamically adjusting parking prices based on real-time factors like occupancy, traffic, queue length, vehicle type, and special days.

-Using a data-driven pipeline powered by **Pathway** and visualized via **Bokeh** and **Panel**, ParkSense implements and compares multiple pricing models to ensure efficient space utilization and fair dynamic pricing.
+Using a data-driven pipeline powered by **Pathway** and visualized via **Bokeh** and **Panel**, SmartPark implements and compares multiple pricing models to ensure efficient space utilization and fair dynamic pricing.

 ---